Australian wood duck: Protection

-Australian wood duck is widespread in its geographic range and can be observed in a range of environments.
-This species has benefited from agriculture and urban developments due to the abundance of fresh water sources.
-In comparison to other species of Australian ducks, the Australian wood duck is very common in urban areas, especially near permanent water sources such as dams, ponds, pools and irrigated grass areas such as sporting facilities, urban parks and residential nature strips.
+Australian wood ducks are widespread in their geographic and environmental ranges.
+This species has benefited from agriculture and urban development due to the abundance of fresh water sources.
+In comparison to other species of Australian ducks, the Australian wood duck is very common in urban areas, especially near permanent water sources such as dams, ponds, pools, and irrigated grass areas such as sporting facilities, urban parks, and residential nature strips.

-The Australian wood duck is classified as a game bird in states and territories where recreational hunting is permitted and with the exception of the Australian Capital Territory, Australian wood duck can be harvested throughout its geographic range by licensed hunters in all states and territories either as a pest animal or during declared recreational hunting seasons.
+The Australian wood duck is classified as a game bird in states and territories where recreational hunting is permitted, and with the exception of the Australian Capital Territory, Ait can be harvested throughout its geographic range by licensed hunters in all states and territories either as a pest animal or during declared recreational hunting seasons.

-In Western Australia the Australian wood duck is a declared pest of agriculture in the South West Land Division of WA under the provisions of Section 35 the Agriculture and Related Resources Protection Act 1976 and can be legally harvested on private land between the 1st January and the 30th June, in accordance with a restricted open season notice, without the need to obtain a damage licence from the Western Australian Department of Environment and Conservation.
+In Western Australia, the Australian wood duck is a declared pest of agriculture in the South West Land Division under the provisions of Section 35 the Agriculture and Related Resources Protection Act 1976 and can be legally harvested on private land between the 1 January and 30 June, in accordance with a restricted open season notice, without the need to obtain a damage licence from the WA Department of Environment and Conservation.

-In New South Wales the Australian wood duck along with nine other species of Australian duck can be harvested under the NSW Native Game Bird Management Program on private property by land owners and recreational hunters who have passed the nationally recognised 'Waterfowl Identification Test' (WIT) and hold the appropriate New South Wales Game license.
+In New South Wales, the Australian wood duck, along with nine other species of Australian ducks, can be harvested under the NSW Native Game Bird Management Program on private property by land owners and recreational hunters who have passed the nationally recognised Waterfowl Identification Test and hold the appropriate New South Wales Game license.

-In Queensland Australian wood ducks along with other species of waterfowl can be harvested by under the appropriate Damage Mitigation Permit (DMP) for culling and dispersal of wildlife identified as posing a risk of damage to property or agricultural production.
+In Queensland, these ducks, along with other species of waterfowl, can be harvested under the appropriate Damage Mitigation Permit for culling and dispersal of wildlife identified as posing a risk of damage to property or agricultural production.

-In addition to recreational and mitigation harvesting, Australian wood duck ('Ngawurk' in the Dja Dja Wurrung language and other species of waterfowl can be harvested by traditional owners using traditional and modern methods in all states and territories.
+In addition to recreational and mitigation harvesting, the Australian wood duck (ngawurk in the Dja Dja Wurrung language and other species of waterfowl can be harvested by traditional owners using traditional and modern methods in all states and territories.

-This species is not threatened and due to its environmental adaptability, its numbers are considered to be ascending.
+This species is not threatened and due to its environmental adaptability, its numbers are considered to be increasing.